A Systematic Evaluation of Large Language Models for PTSD Severity Estimation: The Role of Contextual Knowledge and Modeling Strategies: Discussion

 This study also comes with limitations.
 The language samples were drawn from a single interview format, so it is unclear how well the models would generalize to other conversational settings~\cite{chandra2025reasoning}.
-The sample consisted exclusively of WTC responders, leaving open questions about generalization to other trauma-exposed groups~\cite{Teferra2025DepressionLLMs, wivine-systematic-2025}.
-Finally, our target objective was the PCL score, and model performance may differ when predicting interviewer-based assessments such as formal diagnoses, despite PCL being the most widely used PTSD severity measure~\cite{pcl17, ptsd-checklist}.
+The sample consisted exclusively of WTC responders, leaving open questions about generalization to other trauma-exposed groups~\cite{Teferra2025DepressionLLMs, wivine-systematic-2025}. \revisionpanos{However, WTC responders share important demographic, occupational, and communicative characteristics with other populations commonly studied in PTSD research, including military veterans and first responders.
+Moreover, because the evaluated LLMs operate in a zero-shot setting rather than being fine-tuned on trauma-specific data, their predictions may rely more on general linguistic markers of PTSD symptomatology than on trauma-specific narratives, potentially supporting transferability across trauma contexts.} Finally, our target objective was the PCL score, and model performance may differ when predicting interviewer-based assessments such as formal diagnoses, despite PCL being the most widely used PTSD severity measure~\cite{pcl17, ptsd-checklist}.
 A further limitation is that our analysis relied solely on textual input.
 Prior work suggests that acoustic and visual modalities can contribute unique information to clinical assessments, including indicators of affect, cognitive load, and physiological arousal~\cite{rao2025whispa, Ringwald2025FacialEmotionPTSD}.
 Incorporating multimodal signals may therefore improve both predictive accuracy and the ecological validity of LLM-based estimators~\cite{sadeghi-etal-2024}.
 Finally, our study does not address how models internally conceptualize PTSD or arrive at their predictions.
 Recent work highlights the importance of analyzing model reasoning pathways and uncovering latent clinical constructs used by LLMs~\cite{vganesan-etal-schema-2025, yang-etal-2023-towards}, underscoring a need for future work to pair performance evaluations with interpretability analyses.